Florida

 Election Day:

-The polls are open on Election Day, from 7 a.m. until 7 p.m.
-Any voters waiting in line at 7:00 p.m. will have the opportunity to cast a ballot.
+Any voters waiting in line at 7:00 p.m. should have the opportunity to cast a ballot.

-If you have only temporarily relocated due to COVID-19, work, or for another reason, but have no intention of changing your legal permanent residence to that temporary address, you will need to vote in-person at the precinct where you are registered to vote, vote early at any location in the county of legal permanent residence, or obtain a vote-by-mail ballot from the county Supervisor of Elections where you registered to vote.
-If you have permanently changed your legal residence in Florida, you will vote in your new county and update your address information at the correct polling place for your new address.
+If the voter has only temporarily relocated due to work, school, or for another reason, but have no intention of changing their legal permanent residence to that temporary address, they will need to vote in-person at the election day polling location where they are registered to vote, vote early in-person at any early voting location in their county of legal permanent residence, or obtain a vote-by-mail ballot from the county Supervisor of Elections where they are registered to vote.

 Registration Deadlines